ampproject/amphtml/extensions/amp-font/amp-font.md

 ##### on-load-add-class

-CSS class that would be added to the `document.documentElement`  after making sure that the custom font is available for display.
+CSS class that would be added to the `document.body` after making sure that the custom font is available for display.
 This attribute is optional.

 ##### on-load-remove-class

-CSS class that would be removed from the `document.documentElement` and `document.body` after making sure that the custom font is available for display.
+CSS class that would be removed from the `document.body` after making sure that the custom font is available for display.
 This attribute is optional.

 ##### on-error-add-class

-CSS class that would be added to the `document.documentElement`, if the timeout interval runs out before the font becomes available for use.
+CSS class that would be added to the `document.body`, if the timeout interval runs out before the font becomes available for use.
 This attribute is optional.

 **on-error-remove-class**

-CSS class that would be removed from the `document.documentElement` and `document.body` , if the timeout interval runs out before the font becomes available for use.
+CSS class that would be removed from the `document.body`, if the timeout interval runs out before the font becomes available for use.
 This attribute is optional.

 ##### font-weight, font-style, font-variant